71104/jquery-handlebars/README.md

 });
 ```

 The first argument to the `render` method is a template name.
 The plugin builds the template path to fetch from this name by prepending a base path and appending a file name extension.
-The default base path is the empty string, while the default extension if `.handlebars`.
+The default base path is the empty string, while the default extension is `.handlebars`.
 To configure them differently use the `jQuery.handlebars` method:

 ```javascript
 $.handlebars({